adsrmk/vitepress-latest/docs/en/guide/enterprise.md

-## Scaling possibilities
+## Expanding business
+Envision allows you to scale your business as your customers grow, ensuring your infrastructure keeps pace with demand.
+This can be achieved in two ways: vertical scaling and horizontal scaling.

+### Vertical scaling
-We provide the flexibility to scale your server whenever you are responding to high-demand traffic spikes, outgrowing your current allocation, or simply prefer the simplicity of maintaining your entire stack on a single webserver.
+Vertical scaling is the most straightforward approach, allowing you to increase the power of a single server by upgrading its resources—CPU, RAM, or storage—as your needs grow.
+This method is especially useful when a server is handling high-demand traffic spikes, outgrowing its current allocation, or if you prefer the simplicity of keeping your entire stack on a single webserver.
+With vertical scaling, you can quickly boost performance without the complexity of managing multiple servers, ensuring your applications continue running smoothly even under increased load.

 **Benefits:**